yile-li/MHacks16collage/README.md

 # MHacks16collage
-A repo for collecting MHacks memory... by crowdsource ;)
+A repo for collecting MHacks memories!